F1PFC/TTN_GPS_Tracker/Readme.md

 <img src="/Pictures/38.jpg" width="650"/>
 <br><br>

-To simulate the effect of a moving balloon tracker I programmed the tracker to send a test series of location packets, see below;
+To simulate the effect of a moving balloon tracker I programmed the tracker, still in my workshop, to send a test series of location packets, see below;

 <br><br>